coderhero/Plants-vs-Zombies/README.md

 - Suns are falling on the lawn randomly at a set time frame.
 - Plants include peashooter and walnut.
 Peashooter cost 100 sun coins, walnut cost 50 sun coins.
 - Each plant has its unique offensive or defensive capability.
-- Peashooter is able to launch bullets to shoot zombies and six bullets will kill a zombie.
+- Peashooter is able to launch bullets to shoot zombies and five bullets will kill a zombie.
 - User need to click to select the plant in the menu and place the plant on sod lane by clicking.
 - Zombies are spawned from the right side of the screen and approaching to the house.
+- If zombie is in a critical situation, it will lose the head and continue walking without head.
+- If zombie is almost dying, it will fall down on the ground.
 - If all zombies are dead, you win the game.
 If any zombie breaches the house, game is lost.

 ### Post MVP
 - Walnut has a high defensive ability and able to stop the zombies for a period of time.
+- Users will enter next level after each success.
+They can unlock a new plant.

 ### Specs and Planning
 - setInterval to generate suns and zombies.